1991 Washington Redskins season: The season

 Quarterback Mark Rypien had an outstanding year.
 His 8.5 yards per pass attempt was second in the league, and his 3,564 passing yards were best in the NFC and fourth in the league.
 Running back Earnest Byner's 1,048 rushing yards were 5th best in the NFL.
 The Redskins had two wide receivers who went over 1,000 yards receiving in 1991: Gary Clark (1,340) and Art Monk (1,049).

 The Redskins beat the Buffalo Bills 37–24 to win Super Bowl XXVI.
 The team is also the last Super Bowl champion to never trail in any of their playoff victories.
 The Redskins' Super Bowl XXVI win was their first in a non-strike season.
 With the championship, coach Joe Gibbs also became the first head coach to win three Super Bowls with three different quarterbacks.

-In 2007, ESPN.com ranked the 1991 Commanders as the 4th greatest team in NFL history, noting, "you can look at two stats to get a pretty good idea of just how great a team is: yards gained per pass attempt, and yards allowed per pass attempt.
+In 2007, ESPN.com ranked the 1991 Redskins as the 4th greatest team in NFL history, noting, "you can look at two stats to get a pretty good idea of just how great a team is: yards gained per pass attempt, and yards allowed per pass attempt.
 The 1991 'Skins topped the NFL in each category, with Mark Rypien averaging 8.5 yards per attempt, while his colleagues on Washington's defense allowed only 6 yards per attempt....
 The 'Skins outscored their opponents 485–224, and they had a tough schedule.
 After going 14–2, they romped through the NFC playoffs, beating the Falcons 24–7 and demolishing the Lions 41–10 on their way to the Super Bowl.
 In the Big Game, the 'Skins beat the cursed early-1990s Bills 37–24."

-Statistics site Football Outsiders has ranked the 1991 Commanders as the greatest team in their ratings history, stating that the team "may have been the most well-rounded team in NFL history. [...]
+Statistics site Football Outsiders has ranked the 1991 Redskins as the greatest team in their ratings history, stating that the team "may have been the most well-rounded team in NFL history. [...]
 A lot of the best teams in NFL history got a little extra boost by picking on an easy schedule, but not Washington.
 They had an average schedule, and a harder-than-average schedule of opposing defenses.
 One reason for that: 1991 was not only the year of the best overall team in [their rating system's] history.
 It was also the year of the best defense in [their system's] history, which showed up on Washington's schedule twice: the 1991 Philadelphia Eagles."